 Parabens are a group of chemicals commonly found in products as synthetic preservatives but are also found in fragrance formulas.
 This means that in scented products, hidden under that tricky little "fragrance" label, you can still find methylparaben and ethylparaben.
 Parabens are problematic for a variety of health reasons, including hormone disruption, interference with reproductive development, and skin irritation.
 Studies have also shown that parabens can bioaccumulate inside our bodies.

 5. They Contain Phthalates

 The potential health risks of hormone disruptors alone are many.
-Our endocrine system consists of a network of glands that produce hormones, which our bodies use as chemical messengers control multiple functions throughout the body including growth, metabolism and development.
+Our endocrine system consists of a network of glands that produce hormones, which our bodies use as chemical messengers to control multiple functions throughout the body including growth, metabolism, and development.